Bear claw cookies

 Form the cookies

 Using a spoon (or your little ones might like using their hands!) add 6 dollops of dough mixture to each of your baking trays.
 The mixture is quite sticky, so your kids might need help getting the mixture off the spoon.
 You can always form them into neater balls with your hands.
 These cookies spread a lot while baking so leave as much space as possible between each cookie as possible.
-Get your little ones to help you add a chocolate button and small chocolate drops to form the ‘claw’.

 Bake the cookies

 Pop them in the oven for roughly 10 minutes.
 They’re ready when the edges have turned golden brown and they’ve flattened down.
+As soon as they come out the oven, pop one large and three small chocolate buttons on top to make a bear claw.

 Leave them on the baking trays to cool slightly, then move them to a wire rack to cool completely.